 If you don't have all the materials you need, try visiting your local Habitat for Humanity Restore.

-These locations often have fantastic amounts of reusable building materials at a very low price.
-Depending on your local dump, you will likely find a lot of hidden building treasures there too.
+These locations often have large quantities of reusable building materials at very low prices.
+Depending on your local dump, you will likely find a lot of hidden building treasures there, too.

 When to Get Started?